freddorn/North-American-Vacation/README.md

 ## Testing

 ### Testing Details
-Tested the site manually, did not use Jasmine for automatic testing, as it was unnecessary due to the nature of the project.
+Tested the site manually, and used the Jasmine framework to test the SendMail function.

 #### Testing Tools: